nickrallison/obs-std/test_vaults/reference_linked_noself/rust_toowned_function.md

 ---
 # Rust ToOwned Function

-The `ToOwned` trait in Rust is crucial for creating owned types from borrowed types.
+The `ToOwned` [[rust_traits.md|trait]] in Rust is crucial for creating owned types from borrowed types.
 It is primarily used within the context of converting a borrowed data (`&T`) to its owned counterpart (`T`), where `T` can be owned or cloned into a newly allocated instance.

 ## What is `ToOwned`?

-In the standard library, `ToOwned` is defined as a trait which is used to generalize the concept of cloning to a more abstract level.
+In the standard library, `ToOwned` is defined as a [[rust_traits.md|trait]] which is used to generalize the concept of cloning to a more abstract level.
 It permits a more decoupled approach wherein a user of the data does not need to know the specifics of how to copy or clone the underlying data.

 ```rust
 pub trait ToOwned {